stmiller2/norA_DMS/README.md

 5. **Analysis of functional scores**
    Data are imported into figure-specific analysis scripts (see [`scripts/04_analyses/`](scripts/04_analyses/)).
 Depending on the analysis, additional data processing may occur here, such as normalization or filtering out datapoints with high error.

+## Reuse
+Please feel free to copy, modify, repurpose, or share the analysis scripts provided here.
+If you use them in your own work, please cite our publication:
+> Miller, S. T., Henzler-Wildman, K. A. & Raman, S. Energetic and structural control of polyspecificity in a multidrug transporter. *bioRxiv* https://doi.org/10.1101/2025.04.09.647630 (2025) doi:10.1101/2025.04.09.647630.